 54 The Club shall always have a lien over a Club Member’s or former Club Member’s Sailing Craft parked or moored on the Club's premises or Club's moorings in respect of all monies due to the Club, whether in respect of arrears or mooring/berth fees or subscriptions or otherwise.

 RESTRICTIONS ON SAILING

-55 On racing days, or during other organised activities on the Lake, sailboards, windsurfers, paddleboards, canoes and kayaks or similar craft, may only be sailed on the Lake with the permission of the OOD, or other person in charge of any event.
+55 On racing days, or during other organised activities on the Lake, sailboards, windsurfers, paddleboards, canoes and kayaks or similar craft, may only be sailed on the Lake with the permission of the Race Officer, or other person in charge of any event.

 56 Radio controlled model sailing boats may only be launched and controlled from the lakeshore within the Club Compound.